 Autism Case Training - A Developmental-Behavioral Pediatrics Curriculum (ACT) at the 2011 AAP NCE.
 The AAP-endorsed curriculum is designed to educate future pediatricians on identifying, diagnosing, and managing autism spectrum disorders through case-based scenarios.

 ActEarly@cdc.gov.
-To learn more about autism spectrum disorders from the AAP, visit.
+Learn more about autism spectrum disorders from the AAP here.